pj-commits/pj-commits/README.md

 - I’m currently working on small personal projects
-- I’m currently learning Python
+- I’m currently learning PHP and Python
 - I’m looking to collaborate on Beginner web dev projects
 - I’m looking for help with PHP and Python